 When Should I use SaaS?

 SaaS has a number of viable uses and opportunities.
 SaaS programs are great options for most small businesses.
 Particularly in the case that they need to set up e-commerce quickly and efficiently.
+For example, one can use QR Code for business and redirect prospects to their website, boosting traffic and increasing sales for E-commerce companies.
 SaaS means a great option for most smaller-scale or quick-turnaround projects.
 Or for applications that used somewhat infrequently.

 Some limitations or concerns for using SaaS would be that oftentimes SaaS is not designed to integrate with current software systems.
 It can be difficult to try to merge new SaaS programs with existing company software.
 Additionally, SaaS sales are often done on a subscription basis, and oftentimes they are easy to subscribe to and harder to get out of.
 They don’t offer in-depth customization so they are usually best suited to simpler or quicker tasks.